geseib/awsnetworkshop/README.md

-# aws-workshop-sample
+# AWS Networking Workshop

+If you are just looking to run this workshop, it can be viewed and run from [this website](https://awsnetworkshop.aws.seibtribe.com)

-This project allows you to scaffold a workshop similar to those available at [cdkworkshop.com](https://cdkworkshop.com/), [eksworkshop.com](https://eksworkshop.com/), or [ecsworkshop.com](https://ecsworkshop.com/).
+But if you are looking to modify or enhance, this project allows you to scaffold a workshop like [this website](https://awsnetworkshop.aws.seibtribe.com).
+Fork it and make something new with it...

+Finally, if you are looking to build something entirely different, take a look at the scaffolding this workshop is built off of, [this repo](https://github.com/samdengler/aws-workshop-sample)

 ```bash
 .